 BRITISH AIRWAYS HOLIDAYS are currently offering seven nights in Orlando from £549 per person.

 British Airways World Traveller (economy) return flights from London Gatwick.
 Seven nights accommodation at the 3* Maingate Lakeside Resort.
 You can book at ba.com/orlando or call 0344 493 0124.

 We also approached Thomas Cook for information but they did not take the time to respond to our enquiries, so we’ll just leave that there…

 There is also a different type of package on offer for Orlando too.
-If you are planning on staying at the Walt Disney World Resort (more on that later) you might find a cheaper option by booking flights independently and then taking advantage of a HOTEL+PARKS PACKAGE.
+If you are planning on staying at the Walt Disney World or Universal Orlando Resorts (more on that later) you might find a cheaper option by booking flights independently and then taking advantage of a HOTEL+PARKS PACKAGE.

 HOTEL + PARKS PACKAGE

 ATTRACTION TICKETS DIRECT, the UK-based theme park specialist, offer Disney hotel, ticket and dining packages that are cheaper than booking a flight inclusive package.
 They are currently offering seven nights at a Disney hotel plus Disney Ultimate park tickets from £582 per person.

 Seven nights at Disney’s All-Star Music Resort based on two sharing.
 Disney Ultimate ticket with free Memory Maker (14 days) and also Disney’s Magical Express airport transfers (a package usually costing $169).
 In addition to this they are currently throwing in a trip with Florida Airboat Rides as an extra incentive and these extras change monthly.